ashborn3321/Sales-and-Profit-Performance-Dashboard/README.md

 ### Prerequisites

-- Python 3.8+
-- Pandas, NumPy, Matplotlib, Seaborn, Plotly
-- Tableau Desktop/Public (optional, for viewing .twb files)
+- Tableau Desktop/Public (required for viewing and interacting with .twb files)
+- Tableau Reader (for users who only need to view the dashboard)

 ### Installation